 You can run it for nearly 12 hours One 1.2-gallon tank should get you up to 12 hours of run time.

-Note that this time is gonna be shorter if you run it constantly at max rated load (which FYI is never a recommended thing to do).
+Note that this time is going to be shorter if you run it constantly at max rated load (which FYI is never a recommended thing to do).

 Since it is an inverter generator, you can safely use it to run sensitive electronic equipment.

 IGen2200 has got 2 x 5V USB ports suitable for charging tablets, phones, cameras etc.

 It also offers parallel capability.
 That means you can connect it along with another iGen2200 to double your total power output.

 Basically, you can get two of these gens for the price of one Honda and have twice as much wattage at your disposal.

 Not a bad deal at all, if you ask me!

 Overall this is a solid and cheap inverter generator made by a trusted American manufacturer.

 Another good thing about Westinghouse is that their customer support is known to be very helpful.
 Westinghouse cares about their reputation and customers which needless to say is a great thing.